-Students should register for upcoming classes according to the dates posted in the school calendar.
+Students should register for upcoming classes according to the dates posted by the Registrar.

 Academic Resources

 IBC has various resources available to the students to assist in their studies, including a Learning Resource Center (LRC) and after-hour study areas.
 Regularly scheduled study circles where a staff or student is available to assist with academic questions are also available for student academic needs.
 The LRC is open for students to use as they have need.